Muppet Adventure: Chaos at the Carnival

-Muppet Adventure: Chaos at the Carnival is a video game released for the Apple II, Commodore 64 and MS-DOS in 1989 by Hi Tech Expressions.
-It was ported to Nintendo Entertainment System in 1990.
+Muppet Adventure: Chaos at the Carnival is a video game released for the Apple II, Commodore 64, and MS-DOS in 1989 by Hi Tech Expressions.
+A port to the Nintendo Entertainment System was published in 1990.
 The game features Muppets created by Jim Henson in a series of carnival-inspired mini games searching for enough keys to rescue Miss Piggy from Dr. Grump.
-These mini games include Bumper Cars, Funhouse, Tunnel of Love, Duck Hunt and Space Ride.
+These mini games include: Bumper Cars, Funhouse, Tunnel of Love, Duck Hunt and Space Ride.
 The game was initially released for the Apple IIc with a bug which caused it to be unwinnable.
 Upon achieving the win condition versus Dr. Grump, the game would enter an endless cycle of taking the player back to a previous level, instead of having Dr. Grump be defeated.

 NES port

-The NES version of the game is unique from its computer counterparts in that it has an on-screen hearts designating hit detection, but eliminates the two-player mode.
+The NES version of the game is unique from its computer counterparts in that it has on-screen hearts designating hit detection, but eliminates the two-player mode.
 The player is required to complete each level with a specific character.
-The initial levels, which you can complete in any order, are as follows;
+The initial levels, which you can complete in any order, are as follows: